-I recently came across a Harvard Business Review blog by Rasmus Hougaard, Jacqueline Carter, and Vince Brewerton.
-The title of the blog was Why do so many managers forget they’re human beings? and one of the quotes in the blog was by Javier Pladevall, CEO of Volkswagen Audi Retail in Spain.
-He is quoted as saying “Leadership today is about unlearning management and relearning being human.”
+I was intrigued by a 2018 Harvard Business Review blog by Rasmus Hougaard, Jacqueline Carter, and Vince Brewerton.
+Entitled Why do so many managers forget they’re human beings? the blog included a quote by Javier Pladevall, CEO of Volkswagen Audi Retail in Spain who said “Leadership today is about unlearning management and relearning being human.”

 This blog caused me to wonder about the quality of life in our organizations.
-Is it life-giving, or does it diminish life and the people in it?
-Does it give life to you and your colleagues?
-Do you feel that your organization and the managers in it see you as a human being?
-Is the relationship you have as managers and employees one that is essentially human?
-Are you treated with the dignity that human beings deserve?
+Is it life-giving or does it diminish life and the people in it?
+Do you feel that your organization and its managers see you as a human being?
+Is the relationship between managers and employees human?
+In other words, are you treated with the dignity that human beings deserve?

-We often have conversations about work with friends and colleagues – during and after work.
-Some of us have worked in toxic environments, where we know our organization is making us sick by working there.
-Some of us have been lucky enough to work in great organizations that affirm our life.
-In these environments, we are recognized and treated as a human being.
-These work environments are known for their productivity and positive energy.
+We often have conversations about work with friends and colleagues during and after work.
+Some of us have worked in toxic environments, where we know our organization is making us “sick” by working there.
+Some of us, however, have been lucky enough to work in great organizations that are life-affirming.
+In these healthier work environments, we are recognized and treated as human beings.
+It’s not a coincidence these environments are also known for high degrees of productivity and positive energy.

-Have you reflected on how well your organization provides nutrients that support life in your organization?
+Have you reflected on how well your organization provides life-supporting nutrients in your organization?
 Do you look forward to going to work on Monday morning?
-I have been lucky enough to work in some great organizations over time.
-In these places, I look forward to going to work 9 days out of 10.
-The other hallmark of a great workplace is that they recognize and use my unique skills and capacities.
-When I can bring my abilities to the workplace, I feel affirmed and valuable and that raises the quality of my life and the quality of life in the organization.
+I have been lucky enough to work in some great organizations, and in these places, I look forward to going to work nine days out of ten.
+I feel appreciated for my unique skills and capacities.
+When I can bring my abilities to the workplace, I feel affirmed and valuable.
+That raises the quality of my life – and life in the organization.

 The alternative is to breathe life into our organization.
-We can’t live without breathing.
-Air is essential to being alive!
+We can’t live without breathing – air is essential to being alive!
 Metaphorically, does your organization give you the ability to breathe?
-Our leadership and management frameworks have been developed in the 19th and 20th centuries.
+Our leadership and management frameworks were developed in the 19th and 20th centuries.
 This was a time when we used machines as models for building organizations.
-Many of these original designs had assumptions embedded in them that thought of the organization as a non-living object and by extension treated the human beings in the organization as objects or as a number.
-This unexamined framework didn’t nourish the employees or the organizational culture.
+Many of these original designs embedded assumptions that regarded the organization as a non-living object.
+By extension humans as objects or even as numbers.
+Left unexamined, this traditional framework didn’t nourish the employees or the organizational culture.
 Many employees experienced work as “sucking the life out of them.”

 Remembering our Humanity

-That was why Javier’s quote struck me when I read it.
-What if our strategic imperative as a leader is to relearn being human and incorporate our humanness into our leadership?
-His assumption that management needs to be unlearned suggests that the assumptions behind much of our management theory are not about life!
-When we think of our employees as if they aren’t human, we can justify decisions that hurt them.
-We can use power over others because using power over an object isn’t an abuse of the relationship.
-For example, I don’t need to ask permission to move my coffee cup (an object), or spend time getting its agreement to be moved.
-But these attitudes create an excessive cost to our organizations.
+What if as leaders we make it our strategic imperative to relearn being human and to incorporate our humanness into our leadership?
+In the HBR blog, Javier suggests that the assumptions behind much of our management theory are not about life.
+When we think of our employees as tools, we can make decisions that hurt them.
+We can justify power over others because using power over an object isn’t an abuse of the relationship.